Sozyone/IoT-Gas-Project/README.md

 Here is what is showed in Adafruit IO browser application when everything is ok:
 ![](https://github.com/Sozyone/IoT-Gas-Project/blob/main/Adafruit%20IO%20OK.jpeg)

+I chose to have a gauge showing the gas sensor value.<br/>
+I also have a line chart and a stream for keeping a history of those values with time stamps.

 Here is what is showed in Adafruit IO browser application when gas is detected:
 ![](https://github.com/Sozyone/IoT-Gas-Project/blob/main/Adafruit%20IO%20Gas.jpeg)